emaicus/Rangers-and-Ruffians/new_site/pages/GENERATED/Tome_of_the_Ancients.md

 * __Hoist:__ _(Cost: 1, Charisma Cost: 10)_ Concentration.
 Force an average sized or smaller entity to make a dexterity check against your spell power.
 On failure, the entity is hoisted into the air by its ankle.
 On its turn, the entity may repeat its save.
 While hoisted, the entity is treated as grappled.
 This spell may be attempted on larger creatures with increased difficulty.
 * __Slash:__ _(Cost: 1, Charisma Cost: 10)_ Slash at an enemy up to 15 feet away with an invisible blade, dealing 1d8 damage.
 * __Unseen hand:__ _(Cost: 1, Charisma Cost: 10)_ Conjure an unseen hand which can manipulate objects up to 50 feet away.
-* __Through My Familiar's Eyes:__ _(Cost: 2, Charisma Cost: 12)_ View the world through your familiar's eyes.
-Increase the difficulty by 2 to hear through your familiar's ears.

 __Tier 2:__
 * __Conjure major illusion:__ _(Cost: 2, Charisma Cost: 14)_ Create an illusory object which can move/speak if you tell it to but cannot be bigger than a house.
 Concentration.